WatchOS 6 is launching soon, and I've been busy preparing some new games exclusively for the Apple Watch.

 For Ultra Dash I wanted to make the art myself.
 In my making of blog post for that game I wrote:

 One of my hopes for Ultra Dash is that it has the chance to find an audience.
 I am a bit worried that the art may impact on that chance.
 Anecdotally any screen shot of Ultra Dash I tweeted would get around 0 favourites while a beautiful 3D Billy Carts screen shots could get up to 20 favourites.
 People like beautiful games.
+This isn't a surprising revelation, but it's easy for people to forget this simple fact.

 Well, I was right.
 People do like beautiful games.
 And my art was programmer art.
 But hey, I got to do the art for the game - even if it didn't set the world on fire.